gegewen/ccsnet_v1.0/README.md

 The pre-trained models are hosted at [ccsnet.ai](ccsnet.ai).

-Please efer to https://youtu.be/5bIlfjyo6Jkfor a video demonstration.
+Please refer to https://youtu.be/5bIlfjyo6Jkfor a video demonstration.